qouteall/qouteall-blog/blog/Cognitive-biases.md

 "Fight or flight" are the two options for dealing with physical threat (e.g. a tiger) in the ancient world.

 But in the modern world, there are non-physical threats and modern risks (e.g. exam failure, losing job).
 These modern threats can be dealt with neither concrete fight or flight.
 So they may cause depression, anxiety and immobilization.

+Related: **Cortisol** is a kind of hormone that's correlated with stress.
+Cortisol has many effects, like making you more vigilent and less relax.
+If the cortisol level keeps being high for long time, there will be health issues like weight gain, weakened immune system, sleep deprivation, digest issues, etc.

+From evolutionary perspective, cortisol makes one more likely to live in a physical threat (e.g. a tiger) at the expense of other aspects.
+These physical threats are usually quick and short (e.g. either die or flee from tiger).
+But the modern risks are usually long and chronic (e.g. worry about exam several months before exam), so that cortisol system is not adaptive.

 ## Willpower and mental energy